yellows8/wmb-asm/libwc24/README.txt

 Added support for KD_SetNextWakeup and KD_GetTimeTriggers.
 Added support for KD_Download flag sync UTC time.
 KD_Open and KD_Close are now called by WC24_Init and WC24_Shutdown.
+VFF files can be read and written with libff, but only MS-DOS 8.3 can be used still since LFN needs a Unicode library.
+Fixed typo for the WC24_EHTTP304 define value.
+In libwc24 v1.0 this caused wc24app to skip VFF reading since wc24app/libwc24 didn't recognize the error from ent.error_code.

 v1.0:
 Initial release.